 Phoenix, AZ

 First Stop is Phoenix, AZ.
 If you are flying in for this Arizona road trip, then Phoenix will most likely be your best option.
-We always compare prices on flights via Kayak, Hopper, or the Capital One Travel portal.
-Things to do there are:
+You may need to rent a car.
+We always find the best deals on Booking, Expedia, and Hotels when searching for rental cars.

 Explore Downtown Phoenix: